2017 UP Through Education Summit Counselors

 Donations and Charitable Giving

 Every dollar donated to ALL WAYS UP goes directly into our programs.
 Yes, every dollar!
-Because all administration and operating costs are funded by its founder, through the Perlman Foundation, all donations go directly to those in need.
+Because all administration and operating costs are funded by ALL WAYS UP, all donations go directly to those in need.

 As a public charity, ALL WAYS UP welcomes your donations and support to help further its philanthropic efforts.
 Monetary contributions may be sent via our website or by mail directly to our office at:

 Sherman Oaks, CA 91403